-As soon as any one of these three conditions is no longer satisfied (e.g. the information is reported in the media and is no longer confidential), the Company must immediately disclose it to the market.
+As soon as any one of these three conditions is no longer satisfied (e.g. the information is reported in the media and is no longer confidential), or if it becomes necessary to correct or prevent a false market (see the next section), the Company must immediately disclose it to the ASX.

 When the Company is relying on an exception, or is involved in a development that may require reliance on an exception, strict confidentiality must be maintained.
-A leak of confidential information will immediately deny the Company the ability to withhold price sensitive information from the ASX and force the Company to make a 'premature' announcement.
+A leak of confidential information may deny the Company the ability to rely on an exception to disclosure and may require the Company to make an announcement (even if this is otherwise a premature announcement).